akeneo/pim-community-dev/UPGRADE-1.7.md

 ### CSS Refactoring

-Akeneo 1.7 comes with a refactor of a large part of the CSS, with the implementation of [BEM methodology](http://getbem.com/introduction/).
+Akeneo 1.7 comes with a remake of a large part of the CSS, with the implementation of [BEM methodology](http://getbem.com/introduction/).
 For more information about our choices, please read the [Akeneo Style guide documentation](https://docs.akeneo.com/master/styleguide/).

 This work has been done for several reasons: